petebachant/petebachant.github.io/_posts/2025-09-01-single-button.md

 It therefore needs to be easier to automate the creation of a figure than it is to simply copy and paste it into some slides and email them out.

-Calkit's strategy is to make it easy to add interactive tools like Jupyter notebooks to the pipeline.
+Calkit's strategy is to make it quick and simple to add interactive tools like Jupyter notebooks to the pipeline.
 A user can run the notebook interactively to explore how it might work best,